niteshmisraGA/valo-rants/README.md

 - Render data on page using React components
 - Allow user to cycle thru agents info and highlight clips
 - Implement heavy styling with CSS flexbox OR Grid
+- Allow users to edit agent info page
+- Add form to allow users to add an agent

 #### PostMVP

--Implement search feature that allows user to directly navigate to an agent.
+- Implement search feature that allows user to directly navigate to an agent.
--Allow users ability to post and embed highlight videos.
+- Allow users ability to post and embed highlight videos.
+- Add a comment section to highlights forum.

 ## Project Schedule